General Electric Company (GE) Stock Climbing: Learn Why GE been Active Recently

 Risk is an essential factor in comprehensive investment analysis.
 One of the key factors that analysts consider in determining the systemic risk involved in a stock is called “beta”, which represents an individual stock’s volatility relative to the volatility demonstrated by stocks as an asset class, in general, as a function of broad market data.

-We would also note that GE has posted average daily volatility over the past two weeks of 61.23%, or -8.69% more than it has scored on the same measure over the past hundred days.
+We would also note that GE has posted average daily volatility over the past two weeks of 43.40%, or 7.55% less than it has scored on the same measure over the past hundred days.

 The Fundamentals in Focus